The Psychology of Upselling: Why Customers Say Yes

 Loss Frame

-"Your running shoes need these moisture-wicking socks for the best experience."
+"Your running shoes need these socks to feel right on a long run."

 Higher acceptance rate